mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 metadata footprint.
 The DS must only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
-A Messaging Service provider that has control over both the AS and the DS, will not be able to correllate encrypted messages forwarded by the DS, with the initial public keypairs signed by the AS.
+A Messaging Service provider that has control over both the AS and the DS, will not be able to correlate encrypted messages forwarded by the DS, with the initial public keypairs signed by the AS.